Select Page

 Description

 Virtually every resident, organization, and human activity generates waste.
-As we face challenges in climate change, resource depletion, and environmental degradation, it is essential to adopt sustainable waste management practices.
+As we face challenges with climate change, resource depletion, and environmental degradation, it is essential to adopt sustainable waste management practices.
 The City collects over 50,000 tons of garbage (waste) and approximately 20,000 tons of commingled recyclable materials from residents each year.
-Educating residents about waste and recycling issues teaches individuals to think critically about and create a positive change in residents' attitudes and behaviors toward waste management.
+Educating residents about waste and recycling teaches them to think critically about waste management and creates a positive change in their attitudes and behaviors toward these issues.
 Specifically, educating residents on the waste management hierarchy principles of reduce, reuse, and recycle provides a framework for promoting responsible consumption and reducing waste.

 Key Measures & Data Analysis